Urban-Meteorology-Reading/muhd-meta/source/networks/LUMA/sites/intros/BCT_intro.rst

 Cromwell tower in the Barbican estate in the City of London.
 Scintillometer transmitters and recievers, and a :ref:`Davis weather station <DAVIS>` have been deployed here.
+This is the same roof as :ref:`BCTW`, which is slightly to the west of BCT.